melonmanchan/express-minify-html/README.md

 }));

 ```
-set override to false if you don't want to hijack the ordinary res.render function.
-This adds an additional res.renderMin function to minimize HTML.
+Set 'override' to false if you don't want to hijack the ordinary res.render function.
+This adds an additional res.renderMin function to the response object to render minimized HTML.
 The 'htmlMinifier' opts are simply passed on to the html-minifier plugin.
 For all the available configuration options, see [the original repo!](https://github.com/kangax/html-minifier/blob/gh-pages/README.md)

 Full examples can naturally be found under the 'examples'-folder of this repository!